-Create a unique handmade advent calendar using a wooden frame, mini boxes, decorative scrapbook paper and stickers!
+Learn how to make a unique handmade advent calendar using a wooden frame, mini boxes, decorative scrapbook paper, and stickers!

-December 1st is just a few days away, marking the first day of Advent Calendars!
+December 1st is coming up, marking the first day of Advent Calendars!
 Our family loves this tradition and looks forward to it every year.
 I wanted to share with you one more handmade Advent Calendar I created using tiny boxes and paper.
-This calendar was so much fun to create.

 When I found the paper stack “Celebrate Christmas” by Echo Park Paper Co., I knew it would be perfect for this type of Advent Calendar.
 The stack even came with a sheet of paper divided into 2″ squares with numbers 1-24 on it.
 These mini boxes worked perfectly and fit into a wooden sign I had purchased on sale from Joann Fabrics months ago!
 So needless to say, this calendar just fell into place and I’m so happy it did because I love it!